 The US firm Paul, Weiss and the head of its London office have failed to persuade a judge to dismiss a £136 million claim brought against them by a former associate after they argued unsuccessfully that tweeting at RollOnFriday meant her case should be thrown out.

-The firm and David Lakhdhir, a corporate partner and the co-head of Paul, Weiss' London office, applied to strike out Anna Christie's claim in the London Employment Tribunal.
+The firm and David Lakhdhir, a corporate partner and the co-head of Paul, Weiss' London office, applied to strike out the woman’s claim in the London Employment Tribunal.

-Christie was a corporate lawyer at Paul, Weiss until she was sacked on 13 February 2018.
+The corporate lawyer at Paul, Weiss was sacked on 13 February 2018.
 In her claim, for £136 million (you read that right), she alleged that her dismissal was due to sex discrimination and amounted to harassment or victimisation.
 She said she also suffered religious discrimination because she received fewer days of paid holiday than Jewish staff.

-While studying at Trinity College, Christie became friends with Joseph Liptrap, a law PhD student at Downing College.
-After accompanying Christie to a preliminary hearing on 9 October 2018, Liptrap began what Paul, Weiss and Lakhdhir described as a "massive and unrelenting campaign of internet and email harassment".
+While studying at Trinity College, the ex-associate became friends with Joseph Liptrap, a law PhD student at Downing College.
+After accompanying the ex-associate to a preliminary hearing on 9 October 2018, Liptrap began what Paul, Weiss and Lakhdhir described as a "massive and unrelenting campaign of internet and email harassment".

 Liptrap's first tweet copied in the NY Law Journal.
 In it he called Brad S Karop, Paul Weiss' chairman, "a so-called 'leader' who doesn't seem to understand equality".
 The next day he tried to grab ROF's attention: